 Maybe you’ve got a few million dollars lying around your apartment.
 Maybe your father invented the Toaster Strudel.

 Investors can take many shapes and forms from venture capitalists to family friends.
 If you can’t find anyone to invest (or don’t want to give up equity), you can always self-finance or take out a loan.
-However, on the other hand, you’re putting yourself on the hook.
+However, you’re putting yourself on the hook.

-Accountants ensure your production company is paying exactly what it needs to the IRS while staying on budget.
+Production accountants ensure your production company is paying exactly what it needs to the IRS while staying in budget.

-And because entertainment payroll is more complicated than a Terrance Malik film, producers often turn to entertainment payroll companies to onboard and pay their cast and crew every shoot.
+And because entertainment payroll is more complicated than a Terrance Malik film, producers often turn to entertainment payroll companies to onboard and pay their cast and crew.

-With new payroll companies, like Wrapbook, you can easily onboard crew, collect tax forms, stay compliant with guilds, and even direct deposit into your cast and crew’s bank accounts – all for half a percent of your gross wages.
+With payroll companies like Wrapbook, you can easily onboard cast and crew, collect tax forms, stay guild compliant, and even direct deposit into your cast and crew’s bank accounts.

 Actors slip.
 Lights fall.
-PAs get into car accidents delivering Tender Greens to Writers Room.
+PAs get into fender benders delivering Tender Greens to Writers Room.

 For this and literally thousands of other reasons, you’ll need to have a great insurance policy to protect you when unexpected incidents occur during pre, post, and production.